 Avoid screen time close to bedtime.
 The blue light off of tablets and smart phone screens hinders the brain from developing melatonin, a required hormone that triggers sleep.
 The lights from electronic devices stimulates the brain which is not ideal before bedtime.
 The American Academy of Sleep Medicine recommends turning off electronics at least 30 minutes before bed.

-Watch For Our Black Friday Special In Your Inbox!
+Watch For Newletter In Your Inbox!

 Don’t Get Our Newsletter?
 Sign Up Now!